mojtaba-eshghie/SmartContractDesignPatternsInDCRGraphs/README.md

 ## Solidity Design Patterns Modeled by DCR Graphs

-A comprehensive collection of **cross-platform business process-level design patterns** of smart contracts modeled in DCR graphs semantics.
+A comprehensive collection of **high-level design patterns** of smart contracts modeled in DCR graphs semantics.

 ### 📌 Table of Contents